Omowunmikamil/Omowunmikamil/README.md

 - 🔭 I’m currently working on **Frontend Development**.
 - 🌱 I’m currently  **Mastering the art of Web development and application**.
 - 🤝 I’m open to collaborate on **Open Source Projects**.
-- 🧠 I'm learning React, Python, and Node JS.
+- 🧠 I'm learning React.
 - 📌 Current location: Berger, Lagos Nigeria.
 - ⚡ **Cats are magical!**.